Entanglement Model for Mode-Pairing Quantum Key Distribution: Introduction

-To remove these technologies from TF-QKD, mode-pairing (MP) QKD (also known as asynchronous MDI-QKD) was simultaneously proposed in Refs. \cite{zeng2022RN816} and \cite{xie2022RN724}, which can surpass the fundamental rate-distance limit of QKD.
-MP-QKD is a enhanced version of the time-bin encoding MDI-QKD~\cite{ma2012RN73} by eliminating the requirement that coincidence detection events are only sifted between neighboring rounds, i.e., the paired rounds are decoupled.
+To remove these technologies from TF-QKD, mode-pairing (MP) QKD (also known as asynchronous MDI-QKD) was simultaneously proposed in Refs. \cite{zeng2022RN816} and \cite{xie2022RN724}, which can surpass the fundamental rate-distance limit of QKD without phase tracking and phase locking.
+MP-QKD is an enhanced version of the time-bin encoding MDI-QKD~\cite{ma2012RN73} by eliminating the requirement that coincidence detection events are only sifted between neighboring rounds, i.e., the paired rounds are decoupled.
 Therefore, the secret key rate is promoted as numerous effective rounds without neighbors can be recycled, resulting in the scaling of $O(\sqrt{\eta})$ when the maximal pairing interval $l \to \infty$ \cite{zeng2022RN816}.
-This means that MP-QKD can achieve both practicality and efficiency.
-To demonstrate the power of MP-QKD, two experiments have been performed in the laboratory,~\cite{zhu2023RN917,zhou_experimental_2022}, which successfully surpass the PLOB bound.
+This means that MP-QKD can enjoy both practicality and efficiency.
+To demonstrate the power of MP-QKD, many experiments have been successfully performed in the laboratory \cite{zhu2023RN928,zhou2023RN978,zhu2024RN1180,ge2025RN1181}, obtaining a quadratic improvement in the key rate.
+At present, many analyses of MP-QKD with practical issues have been presented to promote its practicality \cite{wang2023RN1051,bai2023RN1184,liu2023RN1182,xie2023RN1185,xie2023RN1097,lu2024RN1183,zhou2024RN1084,2024RN1176}.